-The hiring process offers your organization the chance to get top talent excited about joining your team.
-And if this excitement wears off due to hold ups during certain hiring steps, you’ll risk losing quality job seekers to competing offers.
-Below, we’ve outlined several common job seekers frustrations, along with ways your team can tap into smart recruitment technology to avoid these frustrations.
+The hiring process offers your organization the chance to get the best talent pool excited about joining your team, but if this excitement wears off due to hold ups during certain hiring steps, you’ll risk losing quality job seekers to competing offers.
+Below, we’ve outlined several common hiring pain points, along with ways your team can develop a smart recruitment process to address these issues.

-Some employers have job applications that are either pages long or lead to a seemingly endless scroll to complete the application, both of which are inconvenient for job seekers.
+Some employers have job applications that are either pages long or require a seemingly endless scroll to complete, both of which can cause job seekers to abandon their application.
 And in many cases, sections of the job application are redundant, further frustrating prospective applicants.
 To ensure job seekers who begin your applications actually complete them, your team should make applications as concise as possible.

 Beyond keeping job applications short and sweet, your team should also ensure your applications are mobile-friendly.
-Over 90 percent of job applicants use their mobile devices during the job search process – and many would opt for applying to jobs directly via mobile.
+Over half of job seekers use either a smartphone or tablet during the job search process – and many would opt for applying to jobs directly via mobile.
 Your team doesn’t want to lose out on qualified talent simply because you don’t have an option to apply via mobile.

 Hireology data found that the average hiring manager takes 10 days to review and respond to job applicants.
-But in today’s competitive hiring market, top applicants are completely off the job market within 10 days.
+As the economy normalizes, top applicants will likely be well into the interview process elsewhere.
 This means your team needs to speed up the time it takes to review and respond to job applicants.

-Prescreen surveys are one example of recruitment technology that can help you avoid manually reviewing each job applicant and instead automatically send those who are qualified to the next step in the hiring process.
-With prescreen surveys, as soon as applications are submitted, emails are sent to candidates with a link to the survey.
+Prescreen surveys are one example of how to speed up your recruitment strategy.
+These surveys can help you avoid manually reviewing each job applicant and instead automatically send those who are qualified to the next step in the hiring process.
+With prescreen surveys, as soon as an application is submitted, an email is sent to the candidate with a link to the survey.
 The typical format for these surveys is a series of true/false questions, which only take candidates a few minutes to complete.

-Recent data found that 90 percent of job seekers would find it helpful to receive text messages during the application and hiring process.
-Your team can tap into text messaging to schedule interviews, share directions to your workplace, follow up with feedback post-interview and remind candidates of actions they need to take — such as completing prescreen surveys.
+Recent data found that 90 percent of job seekers would be willing to communicate with recruiters via text messages.
+Your team can tap into text messaging to schedule interviews, answer quick questions, follow up with feedback post-interview, and remind candidates of actions they need to take — such as completing prescreen surveys.